-Vision and Mission • Formulate, set and evaluate on a periodic basis the vision, long-term strategy and goals for the Authority; • Adopt a comprehensive plan on the future development of San Diego's regional international airport, including a review of all options for alternative sites, including, but not limited to, expansion of the existing airport site, and other development options to address future airport needs.
-Policy, Administration and Management • Appoint a representative to the San Diego Association of Governments, in accordance with P.U.C. §132351.4(2) (A).
+- Appoint a representative to the San Diego Association of Governments, in accordance with P.U.C. §132351.4(a)(2)(A).
 Such representative shall serve until recalled or replaced by the Board.
-Such representative shall represent the Authority's views on maintaining a strong focus and commitment to meeting the public transportation needs of the San Diego region, setting transit funding criteria and recommending transit funding levels, and the discharge of transit responsibilities resulting from consolidation; • Maintain and promote open, collaborative relations with all local, regional, state and federal governmental agencies with which it may interact, including especially the San Diego Unified Port District with which the Authority is a neighbor, and a colleague in economic development and environmental protection, for the benefit of the San Diego region.
-The Board may appoint one or more Directors to serve as Board liaison(s) with the governing board of another agency, but without any power to make agreements on behalf of the Authority or to direct Authority staff activity; Adopt and amend the objectives and service priorities for the Authority and provide guidance to the President/CEO on these matters; Adopt and amend the Authority's Policies and Codes from time to time;
+Such representative shall represent the Authority's views on maintaining a strong focus and commitment to meeting the public transportation needs of the San Diego region, setting transit funding criteria and recommending transit funding levels, and the discharge of transit responsibilities resulting from consolidation; - Maintain and promote open, collaborative relations with all local, regional, state and federal governmental agencies with which it may interact, including the San Diego Unified Port District with which the Authority is a neighbor, and a colleague in economic development and environmental protection, for the benefit of the San Diego region.
+The Board may appoint one or more Directors to serve as Board liaison(s) with the governing board of another agency, but without any power to make agreements on behalf of the Authority or to direct Authority staff activity; - Adopt and amend the objectives and service priorities for the Authority and provide guidance to the President/CEO on these matters; - Adopt and amend the Authority's Policies and Codes from time to time; - Assess on a periodic basis the effectiveness of the Authority's Policies and Codes, and add new or amend existing Policies and Codes accordingly;

-- Assess on a periodic basis the effectiveness of the Authority's Policies and Codes, and add new or amend existing Policies and Codes accordingly; - Review recommendations from the President/CEO and the Authority's officers and employees with respect and care, and consider the implications and future consequences of Board policy decisions; - Review and approve contracts and the making of other major commitments in accordance with the Policies and Codes of the Authority; - Review and approve the Authority's operating and capital budget and monitor the Authority's financial performance; - Monitor the performance by the Authority by maintaining effective dialogue and communications with the President/CEO: - Collaborate with the President/CEO in establishing performance standards for the Authority and its officers and employees; - Appraise on a periodic basis the performance of the President/CEO and provide clear written feedback to the President/CEO; and - Respect the President/CEO's role and responsibility to implement executive responsibilities for the Authority, and therefore avoid micro-management and intervention in specific management and administrative matters of the Authority. - (c) Standing Board Committees.
+- Review recommendations from the President/CEO and the Authority's officers and employees with respect and care, and consider the implications and future consequences of Board policy decisions; - Review and approve contracts and the making of other major commitments in accordance with the Policies and Codes of the Authority; - Review and approve the Authority's operating and capital budget and monitor the Authority's financial performance; - Monitor the performance by the Authority by maintaining effective dialogue and communications with the President/CEO; - Collaborate with the President/CEO in establishing performance standards for the Authority and its officers and employees; - Appraise, on a periodic basis, the performance of the President/CEO and provide clear written feedback to the President/CEO; and - Respect the President/CEO's role and responsibility to implement executive responsibilities for the Authority, and therefore avoid micromanagement and intervention in specific management and administrative matters of the Authority. - (c) Standing Board Committees.
 The Board shall have the following standing committees with the following functions: - (i) Finance Committee The Finance Committee will oversee the financial performance and condition of the Authority and review the operating and capital budget and financial plan, and major financial policies or actions of the Authority.
-The Finance Committee shall meet at least quarterly each year.

-- (ii) Audit Committee The Audit Committee shall consist of four Board members and three members of the public.
-Pursuant to a selection policy, appointment procedures, and conflict-of-interest standards established by the Board, the Audit Committee shall oversee the initial screening and recommendation process for the selection of the public members.
+The Finance Committee shall meet at least quarterly each year. - (ii) Audit Committee The Audit Committee shall consist of four Board members and three members of the public.
+Pursuant to a selection policy, appointment procedures, and conflict-of-interest standards established by the Board, the Audit Committee shall oversee the initial screening and recommendation process for the selection of the public members. - (A) Appointed Public Members.
 The Board shall appoint the three public members as voting members of the Audit Committee for staggered three-year terms.
-The public members appointed shall be from among the following categories of persons, with no more than one appointee from each category at any one time: - (I) A professional with experience in the field of public finance and budgeting. - (II) An architect or civil engineer licensed to practice in this state. - (III) A professional with experience in the field of real estate or land economics. - (IV) A person with experience in managing construction of large-scale public works projects. - (V) A person with public or private sector executive level decision making experience. - (VI) A person who resides within the airport influence area of the San Diego International Airport (Lindbergh Field). - (VII) A person with experience in environmental justice as it pertains to land use.
+The appointed public members shall be from among the following categories of persons, with no more than one appointee from each category at any one time: - (I) A professional with experience in the field of public finance and budgeting.